mikemfleming/saatva/README.md

 If your machine is running a different version, [NVM](https://github.com/creationix/nvm) is a good utility that manages Node versions and might be useful.

-To start Saatva news locally, run the following:
+To start Saatva News locally, run the following:
 ```
 npm i # install dependencies